rahulshc/wTools/doc/version.eng/tutorial/TimeMeasurement.md

 ### Summary

 - Time can be measured with a couple of routines `_.time.now` and `_.time.spent`.
-- To ensure the reliability of the results, it is need to minimize the environment influence.
+- To ensure the validity of the results, it is need to minimize the environment influence.
 - To minimize the error, run the experiment multiple times and use the average or total time.
 - The duration of one experiment should be such as to eliminate the possibility of significant errors.
 - Data generation must be separate from algorithm performance testing.